In the last century, in the year 1994, I worked at a boutique talent and literary agency in Beverly Hills called Media Artists Group.

 That is, I’m pretty sure I’ve calmed down a lot.
 And in doing so, I’ve been able to accumulate experience and smarts enough to let me approach script coverage in a way that’s more constructive and helpful to all involved, and hopefully lets me empathize more with my fellow screenwriters, and my fellow agents and producers and filmmakers of all stripes.

-But it’s weird to think that without this first, clumsy step in my script analysis career, made 20 years ago, this blog, this website, my entire career as a screenwriter and/or script analyst, wouldn’t’ve happened.
+But it’s weird to think that without this first, clumsy step in my script analysis career, made 20 years ago, this blog, this website, my entire career as a screenwriter and/or script analyst, would not have happened.
 Weird and weird and weird.

 Here’s a link to the script coverage PDF itself, in case you wanted to see the horror up close.